Regulatory Authority Information System - RAIS

 - Technical services

-It should be noted, however, that RAIS provides, through its customization mechanisms, for expanding of its scope to cover other areas, if of interest to the regulatory body.
+It should be noted however, that the scope of RAIS, through its customization mechanism, can be expanded to cover other areas of interest to the regulatory body.

 The main advantages of RAIS are:

 - Extensive customizability to match national needs.
 Young regulatory bodies may use RAIS as a guide or model for establishing their regulatory program, while mature regulatory bodies may tailor the system according to their own national system

 - Data-consistency checking mechanism to minimize human error